juanjssanchez/cribdragger/README.md

 ## Cribword

 The first step is to try a cribword.
 You will most likely see random letters and symbols at first.
-However, if the guess is partially correct, you may start to see partial plaintext as the output.
+However, if the guess is partially correct, you will start to see partial plaintext as the output.

 ## Partial Dictionary Matches